 If you fancy the great outdoors, why not see Cape Town on horseback?
 Go for a beach ride.
 You’ll be part of a small group, so you’ll have a chance to meet people, but the real thrill here is bonding with your equine guide.
 Try Pete’s Adventure Farm or Wine Valley Adventures.

 Market culture is big in Cape Town.
 There are plenty of markets where you can shop for curios, crafts, gifts, art, and all sorts of other goods.
 There are also regular food markets where you can sample some of the best eats in the city.
 Greenmarket Square is a vibrant permanent market in the city centre, and here you’ll find plenty to do, from exploring the market and grabbing a bite to eat, to checking out the art and discovering the story of the historic cobbled square.

 A cooking course is another great dining option if you’d prefer not to eat alone.
 You’ll get to make new friends, learn to make local cuisine, and enjoy a home-cooked meal in the company of your new friends.

 Paint ‘n Sip

-Paint and sip is a really fun way to spend an evening.
-You arrive to a canvas, art supplies, and a really welcoming atmosphere.
+Paint n Sip is a really fun way to spend an evening.
+You arrive at a canvas, art supplies, and a welcoming atmosphere.
 Then, as the name suggests, you can paint and sip!
 Enjoy delicious wine while you paint.
 There’s also delicious vegetarian food on offer, and an artist on hand to help you if you need any guidance.